ontodev/edn-ld/README.md

     user=> (objectify resources "Homer")
     :Homer

 Now we can treat each map as a set of statements about a resources, and `triplify` it to a lazy sequence of triples.
 The format will be "flat triples", a list with slots for: subject, predicate, object, type, and lang.

-The `triplify` function takes our resource map, they keyword to use for setting the subject, and a map of data.
+The `triplify` function takes our resource map, the keyword to use for setting the subject, and a map of data that includes a `:subject-iri` key.
 It returns a lazy sequence of flat triples.

-    user=> (def triples (triplify resources :the-iliad (first data)))
+    user=> (def triples (triplify resources book))
     #'user/triples
     user=> (vec triples)
     [[:the-iliad :title "The Iliad" :xsd:string] [:the-iliad :author :Homer]]